Your Benefits and COVID-19

 Virtual meeting spaces have been created for all the classes that are in the weekly core phase of the program to continue program delivery and will continue to be covered under the State of Delaware Group Health Insurance Program (GHIP).

 Families First Coronavirus Response Act passed on March 18, 2020, requires the State of Delaware Group Health Insurance Plan to cover without any member cost sharing, COVID-19 tests AND health care provider visits (in and out of network), urgent care visits, and emergency room visits that result in an order for or administration of the test.
 This Act applies to State of Delaware members in an Aetna or Highmark Delaware plan and expands the Group Health Insurance Plan's previous notification on March 6, 2020, that COVID-19 testing would be covered at 100%.

 State of Delaware Aetna and Highmark Delaware members have access to telemedicine services through Teladoc (Aetna Members ), Doctor on Demand and Amwell (Highmark Delaware members ) as well as virtual telemedicine services provided by their primary care or other physician.
 For the next 90 days, all copays and coinsurance for telemedicine will be waived.
 This is expanded to include members in the Aetna CDH Gold and Highmark Delaware First State Basic plans and to include virtual telemedicine services in all State of Delaware plans.

 As part of our commitment to place the highest priority on the health, safety and wellbeing of State of Delaware employees, EAP+Work/Life support services from HealthAdvocate are available to all State of Delaware employees, effective immediately and through December 31, 2020.
 This means that these services are also available to your temporary, casual seasonal and benefit eligible employees who are not currently enrolled in a State of Delaware Highmark Delaware or Aetna health plan.
 Also see the attached Health Advocate flyer “Feeling worried about coronavirus?”

-100% coverage for COVID-19 testing will be available to members in a State of Delaware State Group Health Plan through Aetna or Highmark Delaware.
-Copays or coinsurance for COVID-19 testing will be waived.
+100% coverage for COVID-19 testing will be available to members enrolled in a State of Delaware Group Health Plan through Aetna or Highmark Delaware when ordered by a physician.
+In these cases, copays or coinsurance for COVID-19 testing will be waived.

 COVID-19 BENEFIT RESOURCES & INFORMATION